zelax-bot/ISkySel/README.md

 ```
 usageDemo: the usage of three methods
-intervalDemo: show the importance of PDF and the condition of PDF is uniform distribution or not
+intervalDemo: show the importance of PDF
 ```

 ## Feedback